enfiskutensykkel/tcpstreamer/README.md

 Where `streamer` is the name of an available streamer implementation, and `hostname` is either the hostname or IPv4 address of the host running a receiver instance.
 The default port is 50000, if you want to change the port the program listens to / streams to, use the `-p` option.
+You can set the stream duration in seconds if you supply the `-t` option (`-t 0` means "run forever").
 You can also use the following command for more program invokation options:

 		./tcpstreamer -h [-s streamer]